fb-pixel

 Astragalus Root

-The first herb to help build a strong immune system is astragalus.
-This is a root that modulates (or moderates) the immune system.
-(Source)
+• The first herb to help build a strong immune system is astragalus.
+Astragalus root helps modulate (or moderate) the immune system.

 Mushrooms

-Another immune building food is mushrooms!
-Any mushroom (that’s safe to consume) will have some medicinal, immune-boosting properties that will help stimulate your immune system.
-(Source)
+• Another immune-building food is mushrooms!
+Any mushroom (that's safe to consume) will have some medicinal, immune-boosting properties that will help stimulate your immune system.

 Elderberry